cbor-wg/CBORbis/draft-ietf-cbor-7049bis.md

     only with an additional uint32_t.

-* The keys in every map MUST be sorted in the bytewise lexicographic order of their canonical encodings.
+* The keys in every map MUST be sorted in the bytewise lexicographic order of their deterministic encodings.
 For example, the following keys are sorted correctly:

   1. 10, encoded as 0x0a.